 The idea that humans might be related to the great apes was not universally well received, however.
 The wife of the Bishop of Worcester, England, upon hearing this news, reportedly responded with some alarm.
 "Descended from the apes?
 My dear, let us hope that it is not true," she said.
 "But if it is, let us pray that it will not become widely known."

 Now 150 years later, we still seem to be fighting this battle.
 A recent Gallup poll indicates that 44 percent of people in the United States believe God created humans in their present form fewer than 10,000 years ago.
-The Washington Post writer Kathleen Parker points out one of the serious consequences of this situation in her recent column.
+The Washington Post writer Kathleen Parker points out one of the serious consequences of this situation.
 "The problem of not believing in evolution as one might not believe in, say, goblins or flying pigs has repercussions beyond the obvious—that the United States will continue to fall behind other nations in science education," she writes.

 The study of DNA—the hereditary material—has enabled the study of human origins to achieve a level of detail Darwin never could have imagined.
 The decoding of the entire DNA sequence of humans—the Human Genome Project, which I had the privilege of leading—along with the genomes of dozens of other vertebrates has been a rigorous test of whether the data actually fits a model of evolution from a common ancestor.
 And the evidence is overwhelming.
 Although some people might still argue that DNA similarities do not prove common ancestry—after all, God might have chosen to use the same DNA motifs for animals of anatomic similarity—the details of the analysis make that conclusion no longer tenable.